Happy Trails (song)

-"Happy Trails" is a song performed by and associated with Roy Rogers and his wife Dale Evans, known as the theme song for both The Roy Rogers Show on radio and The Roy Rogers Show on television, in which they starred.
-It was written by Evans and always sung by the duo over the end credits of those programs.
-Dale wrote this song in 1951 during the life of Robin, Roy and Dale's only child together who was born with Downs Syndrome.
+"Happy Trails" is a country song performed by Roy Rogers and his wife Dale Evans and written by Evans.
+It is known as the theme song for both the radio and television versions of The Roy Rogers Show, in which they also starred.
+It was written by Evans and performed during the outros of the shows.
+Evans wrote "Happy Trails" after deciding that the shows needed a outro song.
+Prior to the composition of "Happy Trails", the song "Smiles Are Made of Sunshine" was used, also by Rogers and Evans.

-Dale decided Roy needed a new song for the closing of their Roy Rogers Radio Show, At the time Roy was using the song "Smiles are made out of Sunshine."

 "Happy Trails" was released in 1952 as a 78 RPM and 45 RPM by Rogers and Evans with the Whippoorwills and Orchestra, on RCA Victor Records.
 It was re-issued in 1957 as a 45 RPM record on RCA Victor/Bluebird.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 In April 9, 2025, it was inducted into National Recording Registry for being "culturally, historically, and/or aesthetically significant".